Chrysalis (CHR 1008)

 Peak UK Chart Position - 43 (1 week on chart)

 The first of a 10 album deal with Chrysalis.
 The band taking over most of the production along with engineer Jerry Boys as they had split up from Sandy Roberton and didn't have time to find anyone else.
 With this little time to prepare for a new album most of the songs were introduced by Tim and Maddy and often ones they had been working on for a while either as a duo or in anticipation of recording with Steeleye.
 It was then usually left to Peter to work through the arrangements to get enough songs together for the new group to play, hence the overall feel of most of the tracks are in line with previous albums.
-However the Bob Johnson contribution of King Henry along with the rock bass of Rick Kemp were a bigger clue of things to come as the album took on more of a medieval folk-rock sound that Steeleye would become known for.
+However the Bob Johnson contribution of King Henry along with the rock bass of Rick Kemp were a bigger clue of things to come as the album took on more of the medieval folk-rock sound that Steeleye would become known for.

 (Traditional, 3.06) Liner notes: 'Collected from the singing of Harry Cox of Norfolk.
+Peter: "The tunes incorporated within the arrangement of this wonderful song are not traditional, they are part of the arrangement"

 vocal & morrisette; Hart-tabor & lead vocal, Johnson-electric guitar;